About this course

 Irish Leaving Certificate (first awarded 2017)

-H1 H1 H1 H2 H2 H2 including mathematics at H1 and an additional required subject at H1
+H1 H1 H1 H2 H2 H2 including mathematics and applied mathematics

 Irish Leaving Certificate (first awarded 2016)

-A1 A1 A1 A2 A2 A2 including mathematics at A1 and an additional required subject at A1
+A1 A1 A1 A2 A2 A2 including mathematics and applied mathematics

 Cambridge Pre-U

-D2, D3, D3 in three Principal subjects including mathematics and an additional required subject, one of which must be at D2.
+D2, D3, D3 in three Principal subjects including mathematics (minimum grade D3)

 Cambridge Pre-U additional information

-Required subjects include mathematics and either physics, biology, chemistry, geography, geology or further mathematics.
-Cambridge Pre-U's can be used in combination with other qualifications such as A levels to achieve the equivalent of the typical offer, where D2 can be used in lieu of A-level grade A* or grade D3 can be used in lieu of A-level grade A.
+Cambridge Pre-U's can be used in combination with other qualifications such as A levels to achieve the equivalent of the typical offer, where D2 can be used in lieu of A-level grade A* or grade D3 can be used in lieu of A-level grade A. Applicants who have not studied mathematics a Principal subject can apply for the Engineering/Physics/Mathematics Foundation Year

 Welsh Baccalaureate